koobind/koobind/docs/providerchain.md

   group: clusteradmin
 ```

-In this manifest we recreate the user, for local coherency and then bind it to the 'kooadmin' and 'clusteradmin' groups.
+In this manifest we recreate the user, for local coherency and then bind it to the `kooadmin` and `clusteradmin` groups.

 To apply it: